Most likely retail agglomeration patterns: Potential maximization and stochastic stability of spatial equilibria: Related literature

 \section{Related literature}

-\cite{Harris-Wilson-EPA1978} showed that their model reduces to reduces to a maximization problem of a scalar-valued function with respect to spatial interaction patterns and spatial distribution of retailers.
-Consequently, we can interpret the HW model as a large-population potential game \citep{Sandholm-JET2001,Sandholm-JET2009}, which, in turn, allows us to apply a stochastic stability approach developed in game theory literature in a simplified manner.
-Specifically, the stationary distribution of stochastic evolutionary dynamics in a potential game often becomes a Boltzmann--Gibbs measure that assigns a higher probability at a spatial configuration achieving a higher value of the potential.
-Stochastic stability considers some limits of stationary distribution, for example, the ``low-temperature'' limit, whereby the distribution concentrates on the unique set of global maximizers of the potential function \citep{Blume-GEB1993,blume1997population}.
-Thus, this approach regards the global potential maximizers as stochastically stable states.
-We employ \cite{Sandholm-Book2010}'s results on the limiting behaviors of the stationary distribution when the number of players grows to infinity, and noise level diminishes (the ``double limits'').
-See \cite{wallace2015stochastic} for a survey of stochastic stability approaches in game theory.
+\cite{Harris-Wilson-EPA1978} showed that their model reduces to a maximization problem of a scalar-valued function with respect to consumers' shopping patterns and spatial distribution of retail firms, and interpreted it as a welfare maximization problem of a central planner.
+We instead interpret the HW model as a large-population potential game \citep{Sandholm-JET2001,Sandholm-JET2009}, which, in turn, allows us to employ the theory of potential games to analyze the model.
+As we have discussed above and will discuss in \cref{sec:potential_game}, we employ (global) potential maximization as an equilibrium refinement criterion.
+The approach is motivated by \cite{Sandholm-Book2010}'s \emph{stochastic stability} method (Sections 11 and 12) that considers the limiting behaviors of probability distributions over the set of possible spatial patterns of retailers.
+Specifically, Sandholm considered the ``stationary distribution'' of stochastic evolutionary process, which describes the probability of a spatial pattern to occur in the long run.
+In a potential game, the stationary distribution assigns a higher probability at a spatial pattern that achieve a higher potential function value.
+When stochasticity diminishes, the distribution concentrates on the set of global maximizers of the potential function \citep{Blume-GEB1993,blume1997population}, and such states are considered to be \emph{stochastically stable}.